huanyud/acc16/README.md

 `pia_algo.m` implements the algorithm in "**The effective application of a new approach to the generalized orienteering problem**" by **J. Silberholz** and **B.L.
 Golden**, Journal of Heuristics, vol. 16, no. 3, pp. 393–415, 2010.

 ## Dependency
-The algorithm uses the Lin-Kernighan-Helsgaun algorithm for the Traveling Salesman Problem as a subroutine.
+The algorithm in our ACC 2016 paper uses the Lin-Kernighan-Helsgaun (LKH) algorithm for the Traveling Salesman Problem (TSP) as a subroutine.

-Please download the lkh.exe program first.
+Please download the `lkh.exe` program first.
 See http://www.akira.ruc.dk/~keld/research/LKH/ for more information on the LKH program.

 ## How to run
 Run 'main3.m'.